purpleidea/purpleidea.com/content/blog/2024/03/27/a-new-provisioning-tool.md

 At this point the tool will startup and then download some initial files to use for provisioning.
-After a short while (~2 min) depending on the speed of your computer and internet connection, a bunch of things will scroll past your screen and you eventually see some text like:
+After a short while (~2 min) depending on the speed of your computer and internet connection, a bunch of things will scroll past your screen and you will eventually see some text like:

 ```
 12:34:56 engine: print[ready]: Msg: ready to provision!